IndomieGorengSatu/Mie/README.md

-## Slept like a log last night … woke up in the fireplace.
+## Why are oranges the smartest fruit?
+Because they are made to concentrate.